programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 ### Creating a new dataset of the top 20 most liked tweets (all accounts)

-As you now know that the minimum favorite\_count value is 50, you add a second `filter`-function to our previous code chunk which retains all rows with a favorite\_count value over 50.
+As you now know that the minimum favorite\_count value is 50, you add a second `filter` function to our previous code chunk which retains all rows with a favorite\_count value over 50.

 As you have now captured the top 20 most liked tweets, you can now